 RESEARCH EFFECTS OF CHILD ABUSE

 society for adult and adolescent survivors of child abuse.
 It

 will also be world headquarters for a sister organization to raise

-funds to research the effects of child
+funds to research the effects of child abuse.

 Each organization will have a religious committee

-world are invited to join in helping to raise awareness, and to
+the world are invited to join in helping to raise awareness, and to

 raise billions of dollars of funds for research.
 And the

 beauty, the goodness and the light of what we will be doing is going

 to far outshine any and all darkness, ignorance and evil in this

-world pertaining to child abuse and pertaining to any ignorance of its
+world pertaining to child abuse and pertaining to any ignorance of

 These organizations are going to take time and

-anyone who reads my letters.
-And I need time to heal.
+than anyone who reads my letters.
+And I need time to

-the religious committees is that the question "What can a
+in the religious committees is that the question "What can a

 civilized world do for the victims of child abuse?" is a question